Compute Power & Storage are the two most basic services provided by all cloud providers.

 - Disaster Recovery

-- Scalability is the ability to scale.
-Scaling is a process of allocating (adding) and deallocate (removing) resources to support the desired workload.
+Scaling is the process of of allocating (adding) and deallocating (removing) resources to support desired workload.

-- Vertically: Compute capacity can be increased by adding more compute power (RAM or CPU) to a machine to support the desired workload.
-This is known as Vertical Scaling.
-Adding more compute is scaling-up, and reducing compute is scaling-down.
+Vertical Scaling: In this type of scaling, compute capacity of an existing resource is increased by adding more compute power (RAM or CPU) to support increased workload.
+Later, the same can be reduced when the workload decreases.
+Adding more compute power is scaling-up, and reducing the same is scaling-down.

-- Horizontally: Compute capacity can be also be increased by adding more instances to support workload.
-This is known as Horizontal Scaling.
+Horizontal Scaling: In this type of scaling, compute capacity can be increased by adding more instances to support increased workload.
+Similarly, we can reduce the active instances once the workload goes down.
 Adding more instances to scale is scaling-out, and reducing the number of instances is scaling-in.

-Elasticity is the ability of the system to scale dynamically/automatically.
+Elasticity is the ability of the system to scale automatically.
 Elasticity is basically auto-scaling.

 Disaster Recovery is the ability of a system to recover from a disaster such as floods, thunder-storm, earth-quake, or any other natural or human-induced disaster that has destroyed the primary data-center.